 -Pitchfork Music Festival - Dates: Late July

 "In 2005, Riot Fest booked a multi-venue weekend of punk and rock in Chicago with bands such as Dead Kennedys, The Misfits, and The Bouncing Souls kicking things off.
 We even had ticket giveaways on our sweet Myspace page, and since then have been working hard every year to bring you the best fest we can." - Submit to Perform

 -Taste of River North Festival - Dates: Mid July

 -Tomorrow Never Knows Festival - Dates: Mid January

 -World Music Festival - Dates: Mid September

 "Presented by the Chicago Department of Cultural Affairs and Special Events (DCASE), the city-wide, multi-venue, eight-day World Music Festival features acclaimed musicians from countries around the world.
-Featuring traditional and contemporary music from diverse cultures." - Submit to Perform
+Featuring traditional and contemporary music from diverse cultures."

 -Summer Camp Music Festival - Dates: Late May